All Episodes

 As of late, he's given, you know, now he's talking about democratic principles in the Middle East and everything else.

-Well, who cares if there's democratic principles in the Muslim Brotherhood?
+Well, who cares if there's Democratic principles in the Muslim Brotherhood?

-He doesn't care himself whether there are democratic principles in the Muslim Brotherhood.
+He's still going to be able to care himself whether there are Democratic principles in the Muslim Brotherhood.

-Look, the uh don't don't be that concerned about this.
+Look, don't be that concerned about this.

 He's at 42% approval.